lmorchard/easy-feed-oven/README.md

 * Run `yarn run build` to bake a personal newspaper in the `build/` directory
 * If you have forked this to your own Github repository, `yarn run gh-pages` will deploy the build to your own Github Pages site associated with your fork.
 * Rinse and repeat the last three steps for fresh news.
+* If you update the code, you probably want to do these things:
+  * `yarn install`
+  * `yarn run migrate`
 * Investigate the commands offered by `./index.js` for additional fun.
+  * `./index.js add-feed -f foldername https://some.blog/`
+    * Useful for adding feeds after the initial import from OPML

 [download]: https://github.com/lmorchard/easy-feed-oven/archive/main.zip
 [nodejs]: https://nodejs.org/en/download/current/